JensBouman/Piet_interpreter/README.md

 # Piet interpreter
 Piet is an esoteric programming language, which is based on the geometric artist Piet Mondriaan.
 The language specifies actions based on the transitions of colors.
 For a detailed explanation, please visit [the official website](https://www.dangermouse.net/esoteric/piet.html)

-_Note: I used the term codel as a synonym for color block throughoutt the code._
+_Note: I used the term codel as a synonym for color block throughout the code._

 ## Requirements
 The program requires the following libraries to be installed: